 I like particularly the old fashion Siberian type.
 Ears are medium size not tiny, I give a lot of importance to fur texture and I don’t like an unbalanced muzzle or an over-sized muzzle.
 Other people enjoy what we call Persibs and even also some judges.
 So define before hand what you are looking for and your priorities and make sure the cat corresponds.

-Also observe the area the cat was found in and compare it to the lines of you own, where they come from.
+Also observe the area the cat was found and compare it to the lines that you own, where they come from.

 Ask all the questions about the foundation cat you picked like;

 What age the cat was presumed to be according to its dentition.